Joel Mokyr: Early life and education

-Mokyr was born in Leiden, Netherlands.
-His father, a civil servant, and his mother were Dutch Jews who survived the Holocaust.
-His father died of cancer when Mokyr was one year old, so he was raised by his mother in Haifa, Israel.

-Mokyr earned a B.A. in economics and history from the Hebrew University of Jerusalem in 1968.
-He earned an M.Phil. in economics in 1972 and a Ph.D. in economics in 1974, both from Yale University.
-His dissertation was about "Industrial Growth and Stagnation in the Low Countries, 1800-1850" and was supervised by William N. Parker.
+Joel Mokyr was born in Leiden, Netherlands, in 1946.
+He was born into a family of Dutch Jews who had survived the Holocaust.
+His father Salomon Mok, a civil servant, died of cancer when Mokyr was one year old.
+He immigrated to Israel as a child with his mother Gonda Mok (née Jakobs), and grew up in Haifa.
+He received a B.A. in economics and history from the Hebrew University of Jerusalem in 1968.
+He then received an M.Phil. in economics from Yale University in 1972, and a Ph.D. in economics from Yale in 1974.
+His dissertation was titled Industrial Growth and Stagnation in the Low Countries, 1800–1850.
+A revised version was published in 1976 by Yale University Press.